sameer-goel/aws-machine-learning/10_QnA.md

 # Exploratory data analysis

-Q. faud detection data is unenven
+Q. fraud detection data is un-even
 - SMOTE but it creates almost identical/duplicate records
 - GANs creates more unique but closely matching